-Late Effects of ALL Treatment
+Late Effects of Acute Lymphoblastic Leukemia Treatment

 There are several resources for survivors of childhood cancer.
 The Childhood Cancer Survivor Long-Term Follow-Up Guidelines, available at www.survivorshipguidelines.org, is a comprehensive set of healthcare screening guidelines designed for use by health care providers.
 In addition to the guidelines for healthcare providers, there is a series of Health Links that contain important information for patients regarding their long-term health.
 These Health Links cover a wide range of topics to assist patients in managing their ongoing health care.
 Your healthcare provider can review them with you.